Skip to content

 Label Resource Type

-URI gbl_resourceType_sm
+URI https://opengeometadata.org/ogm-aardvark/#resource-type

 Obligation Suggested

-Multivalued true
+Multivalued True

-Purpose To provide a secondary level of categories for classifying the spatial type or structure of a dataset
+Purpose To provide a secondary level of categories for classifying the spatial type or structure of a dataset.

 Commentary This field combines an established list of terms for scanned maps (Cartographic Genres) and a custom list for geospatial data types.
 Additional terms are welcome - please submit them to the community for review and inclusion into the official vocabulary.

-Controlled Vocabulary yes - not strict
+Controlled Vocabulary Yes - not strict

-Example value ["Point data"]
+Example Value ["Point data"]

 Element Set GBL